• Skip to main content

 6. Oats

 Oatmeal is a high source of soluble fiber that digests slowly and therefore, keeps you feeling full longer.
-And if you don’t particularly care for oatmeal, as hot cereal, there is a TON of other stuff you can do with it – muffins, blended in shakes, etc.
+And if you don’t particularly care for oatmeal, as hot cereal, there is a TON of other stuff you can do with it – muffins, blend in shakes, etc.

-Foods That Curb Appetite: The Runners Up
+The Runners Up

--Dark chocolate: The deep, rich flavor of dark chocolate is said to help you feel satiated and a component of it, steric acid, is said to aid in slowing down the digestion process which causes your stomach to feel full.
+Dark chocolate: The deep, rich flavor of dark chocolate is said to help you feel satiated and a component of it, steric acid, is said to aid in slowing down the digestion process which causes your stomach to feel full.

 I realize it’s bitter and if it’s too bitter for your tastes, one source suggests that having it with a cup of black coffee helps to bring out the sweetness of the chocolate. *Hmm… wonder how it would work out to just ADD the dark chocolate to a small cup of black coffee?
 I’ll have to try that out!*